 Golden Minerals Company owns the silver and gold Velardeña Properties located in Durango State, Mexico.
 The company suspended operations in June 2013 in response to the decline in precious metals prices, and used the operating down time to conduct extensive drilling, mine planning and analyses with the goal of restarting operations with a mine plan that will produce profitable operations.
 Golden announced in June 2014 that the company would resume mining activity in July 2014.
 Mining was restarted in July 2014 and milling in November 2014.
-Velardeña will be re-opened as a leaner and lower cost mine, with a number of significant changes from past operations:
+Velardeña has been re-opened as a leaner and lower cost mine, with a number of significant changes from past operations:

 - New development agreement with labor union

-- Lower headcount – approximately 150 employees anticipated at Velardeña by year-end 2014, compared to approximately 500 in June 2013
+- Lower headcount – approximately 250 employees at year-end 2014, compared to approximately 500

 - New mining method used – overhand cut and fill mining

 - Different veins to be mined– focus will be on the San Mateo, Terneras and Roca Negra veins, where higher grades and lower arsenic levels should facilitate more marketable products with favorable economics

 - Method should allow mining vein widths as narrow as 0.5 meter, resulting in higher grade material being hauled to the mill